Alice I. Bryan

 Alice I. Bryan (September 11, 1902 – October 20, 1992) was an American psychologist who worked at the intersection of psychology and librarianship.
 Her research documented discrimination against women in their careers.
-Bryan was the founder of the National Council of Women Psychologists and the first female full professor at Columbia University's library school.
+Bryan was the founder of the National Council of Women Psychologists and the first female full professor at the Columbia University School of Library Service.

 Early life and education

 Alice Isabel Bever was born in Kearny, New Jersey on September 11, 1902.
 She was educated at home and entered high school early.
 She began working as a substitute teacher during her last year in high school due to a teacher shortage during World War I.

 Bryan earned three degrees in psychology at Columbia University: a bachelor's degree in 1929, a master's degree in 1930 and a Ph.D. in 1934.
 Her doctoral dissertation was based on a study of the relationship between memory and intelligence in five-year-old children.